parameshwar-A/pythoncoursematerials/syllabus.md

 - How can you create a module ?
 - Common modules
 	- OS
-	- Date time
+	- time
+	- math
+    - random
-	- Math
+    - sys
 - Getting modules using pip
 ## Working with other data source
 - Read & Writing